 Dogs may be man's best friends, but they can be smelly pals.
-Their cages can hold onto nasty odors if not cared for properly.
+Their crates can hold onto nasty odors if not cared for properly.
 Dog owners want their pets to be comfortable, so bedding is quite common in dog crates.
 Unfortunately, pet odors linger in bedding.
 The bottom line to treating and preventing dog odors is maintaining cleanliness.
-This can be done by setting up a dog cage cleaning routine and sticking to it.
+This can be done by setting up a dog crate cleaning routine and sticking to it.

 Prevent odors at the source by grooming your dog regularly, feeding your dog healthy food, and visiting the vet regularly for anal gland and dental maintenance.
 If your dog's odor is particularly pungent, consult with your vet for advice on treating it.

 Mix 2 tsp. of vinegar into a cup of water.
-Use this mixture to wash the pan and under the cage.
+Use this mixture to wash the pan and under the crate.
 Dry thoroughly before replacing any bedding or allowing the dog to use the crate.

 Wash dog bedding weekly in cold water wash cycle.
 For extremely smelly bedding, put 1/2 cup of baking soda into the wash with regular soap or instead of soap.